Do brain-health supplements really keep your mind sharp?

 What is a brain supplement anyway?
 Most of these products focus on a few key nutrients that are usually included as part of an overall, heart-healthy eating plans—such as the Mediterranean and DASH diets—which have been associated with greater longevity.
 Among these nutrients:

 Meanwhile, most people get adequate amounts of these vitamins through their diet alone.
 Folate is found in a wide range of brain-healthy foods, particularly dark leafy greens, fruits, nuts, beans, peas, meat, poultry, seafood, grains and dairy products.
 Vitamin B12 is found mainly in animal products, such as fish, meat, poultry, eggs, and other products but it’s often added to breakfast cereals and other fortified foods.
-Keep in mind, B12 deficiency is fairly common among older people and those in this age group should ask their doctor if they would benefit from a supplement.

-Vitamin E. This antioxidant helps keep your immune system working properly and protect against cellular damage.
+This antioxidant helps keep your immune system working properly and protect against cellular damage.
 Some research suggests that getting a lot of vitamin E through your diet is linked to a lower risk for dementia, but there is little evidence that supplements offer the same protective benefit.
 And while there is no known risk from consuming vitamin E-rich foods, high-dose supplements can increase the risk for internal bleeding.
 It may be particularly risk for people taking blood thinners, such as warfarin (Coumadin).

-Curcumin.
 This is the ingredient that gives turmeric its bright orange color.
 The nutrient has been touted as a “superfood” with a range of anti-inflammatory and antioxidant properties.
-It’s also been linked to improved mood and working memory.
+While some studies suggest it may benefit working memory (temporary storage of information) for some people, there is not enough evidence to suggest curcumin could help prevent or manage dementia.

 Other supplements touted for brain health include ginkgo biloba and coenzyme Q10 (CoQ10) but, once again, there is scant evidence that these products have any actual cognitive benefit.